GeorgeCLu/python_web_scraper/README.md

 This data was then put into PowerBi to create data visulisations which are contained in the otherwise identical pbix, ppt and pdf files.

-The presentation slides contain further visualisation of data and trends of the listings, such as price vs mileage.
+The presentation slides contain some further visualisation of data and trends of the listings.

-Below is a summary of my findings
+Below is a summary of my presentation <br/><br/>

 **Business problem you are aiming to solve and relevant assumptions**